jweg29/AppStarter/README.md

 # AppStarter

-A collection of starter projects for common app designs across native iOS, android, and web clients and using NextJS hosted on Vercel for a backend.
+A collection of starter projects for common app designs across native iOS, android, and web clients and using NextJS.
+Hosted on Vercel and Supabase for backend/database.

 ### NetworkMapList